w3f/polkadot-wiki/docs/learn-spree.md

 not specify the code that will be executed, or how the message will be interpreted by the receiving parachain.
 There would be ways around this such as requesting a verifiable receipt of the execution from the receiving parachain, but in the naked case the other parachain would have to be trusted.
-Having shared code which exists in appendices that the parachain can opt-in to resolves the need for trust and makes the execution of the appendices completely trustless.
+Having shared code that exists in appendices that the parachain can opt-in to resolves the need for trust and makes the execution of the appendices completely trustless.

 SPREE would be helpful to ensure that the same logic is shared between parachains in the SPREE